blinkorb/resolute/README.md

 Server side rendering has been temporarily removed to focus on static site generation.
 It will be re-added in the future.

-The dev server has not yet been completed (due to an issue with module resolution in one of our dependencies) so you will need to manually rebuild the site/app after each changes, which is not ideal.
+The dev server has not yet been completed (due to an issue with module resolution in one of our dependencies) so you will need to manually rebuild the site/app after each change, which is not ideal.

 ## Getting Started